-Each time you use CAB Direct, you can Log in to your MyCABDirect account, by clicking the MyCABDirect link and entering your personal username and password.
-When you have logged into your account, you will be able to Save Marked Records to MyCABDirect.
+Each time you use CAB Direct, you can log in to your MyCABDirect account, by clicking the MyCABDirect link and entering your personal username and password.
+When you have logged into your account, you will be able to save selected records to MyCABDirect.

-If you click the MyCABDirect link, you will be taken to your personalised, MyCABDirect page, where you will see all your temporary searches.
-Here you will also be able to permanently save selected Search Histories, set up e-mail Alerts and RSS feeds and view your Saved records.
+If you click the MyCABDirect link, you will be taken to your personalised, MyCABDirect page, where you will see all your recent searches.
+Here you will also be able to permanently save selected Search Histories, set up e-mail alerts and RSS feeds and view your saved records as shown in the screenshot below.

-From this page, you can also combine searches or rerun searches simply by clicking on the Search Statement of interest.
+From this page, you can also combine searches or rerun searches simply by checking the boxes or clicking on the search statement of interest.